-Virtual Reality provides some ground-breaking games for anyone from hardcore to casual gamers.
-There’s a wide variety of games available in VR; whether you like fast paced first person shooters, mastering strategy in real time or even building worlds from blocks, there is always a game for you.
+Virtual Reality is not just for gamers, however it does provide some amazing games and experiences for anyone from hardcore to casual gamers.
+There are a wide variety of games available in VR within all genres: whether you like fast paced first person shooters, mastering strategy in real time or even building worlds from blocks, there is alayws a game for you.

 The future of fitness is Virtual!